MuhammadFarazSheikh/NewsApp/README.md

 # Build Flavours
   These are created for two news sources default will be BBC news and other is Fox news.

+# DTO
+  This is written with some data models names to indicate that they are Data Transfer Objects.

   News headlines api provides latest data sorted by date and time.